 Sometimes, it can be difficult to explain how you really feel.
 This is where overstatement comes in — it is a chance to emphasize the "quality" of your feelings by increasing their "quantity."

-Before we jump into some examples, we'll begin with a quick definition of overstatement.
+Before we jump into some examples, we'll begin with a quick definition of overstatement, a subtype of irony.

 What is overstatement?

 Overstatement is when you use language to exaggerate your intended meaning.
 These statements count as figurative language and are not meant to be taken literally.
 Also known as hyperbole, overstatement is used intentionally to emphasis the importance of your statement.
 If verbal irony is saying the "opposite" of what you mean, overstatement is simply saying "more" of what you mean.

 - "I would die if I ever met Brad Pitt in person."

 - "I haven't seen you in a million years!"